 - Tired or distracted

-Alcohol and drugs reduce control and increase risky betting.
-Gambling under the influence often leads to higher losses.
+Alcohol and drugs also reduce control and increase the chance of risky betting.
+Gambling under the influence is never a good idea and often leads to higher losses.
+So make sure you only gamble when calm, focused, and emotionally stable.

 Responsible Gambling Support in the UK